demmojo/poetry-generator-app/README.md

 Test for syntax errors:
 ```
-nginx -t
+sudo nginx -t
 ```

-If it returns a successful response then restart the Nginx process:
+If it returns a successful response then restart the Nginx process as well as the uWSGI service you made earlier:
 ```
 sudo systemctl restart nginx
 ```